SDM-TIB/Synthetic-Data-Generator/README.md

 Similar to option 1, `generate.sh` will build the Docker image, start a Docker container, execute the SDG, and stop and remove the Docker container again.
 You can use this option if you do not have `docker-compose` installed or if you want to generate only one data set.

+As in option 1, the SDG creates the resulting files with the same name in all the executions, __do not forget to move your generated data before creating another data set!__